newrelic/node-newrelic/README.md

 1. [Install node](http://nodejs.org/#download).
 For now, at least 0.6 is
    required.
 Development work is being done against the latest released version.
-2. Put this directory under the node_modules directory for the application you want to instrument.
+2. Install this module via `npm install newrelic` for the application you want to monitor.
-3. Run `npm install` to pull down the agent's dependencies.
-4. If you want to instrument multiple applications, unpack the distribution into a directory and run `npm link` from the root of the distribution.
-   From then, to use the agent in your apps, just run `npm link newrelic_agent` from the root of the application to be instrumented (after running `npm install`).
-5. Copy `newrelic.js` from the agent directory into the root directory of your application.
+3. Copy `newrelic.js` from `node_modules/newrelic` into the root directory of your application.
-6. Edit `newrelic.js` and replace `license_key`'s value with the license key for your account.
+4. Edit `newrelic.js` and replace `license_key`'s value with the license key for your account.
-7. Add `require('newrelic_agent');` as the first line of the app's main module.
+5. Add `require('newrelic_agent');` as the first line of the app's main module.

 When you start your app, the agent should start up with it and start reporting data that will appear within our UI after a few minutes.
 Because the agent